 There’s even an option to give your friends Daily Harvest gift cards or gift boxes.

 I found a lot of pros with this one!

 - There’s a wide variety here.
-You can get smoothies, lattes (hot or iced), soups, harvest bowls, overnight oats, and chia parfaits.
+You can get delicious smoothies, lattes (hot or iced), soups, harvest bowl like chea bowl, overnight oat bowl, and chia parfait.

 - You could technically plan your whole day around just foods they offer without feeling like you were on some sort of liquids-only cleanse.